PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 runs passed with `max_abs=0`, zero process-tree SWAP, and durations of 6.426 and 5.259 seconds.
 Internal pass metrics and all non-path artifact content remain identical.

+The ownership extraction repeated the strictly sequential YuNet INT8 control at the corrected `e2ccb4ac` checkpoint and after the move.
+Both runs passed with `max_abs=0`, zero process-tree SWAP, and durations of 6.389 and 5.279 seconds.
+Internal pass metrics are exact.
+Float32/float16 TFLite, tensor-correspondence, op-error CSV, schema, and generated-schema artifacts are byte-identical; the three JSON differences contain output or temporary paths only.

 ## Scope and follow-up